sqbqamar/fiberseg/README.md

  ```
 [Open Prediction file in Google Colab] (https://colab.research.google.com/github/sqbqamar/fiberseg/blob/main/prediction_file.ipynb)

+`mask_generator.py` generates individual mask instances for the objects detected by the model.
+Each mask instance is positioned at the actual location of the corresponding object in the image.
+The size of the mask image is equal to the size of the original image.
+This will help in accurately calculating the length and width of the masks in pixels.

 ## Interactive implementation

 You can deploy the API to label in an interactive way.